-First for Jabeur as she reaches quarterfinals in Australia
+Time out prompts a question from Tennys about Fabio’s rules

 Djokovic has has won 16 major titles, including a record seven in Australia, and is into the quarterfinals of a major for the 46th time — second only to Roger Federer.
 He recently pulled tens of thousands of Serbian fans to stadiums in Brisbane and Sydney as he helped his country win the inaugural ATP Cup team tournament.

-His 5-year-old Stefan has started playing tennis — he also likes martial arts and football — and father and son practice together sometimes.
+His five-year-old Stefan has started playing tennis — he also likes martial arts and football — and father and son practice together sometimes.
 Asked about Stefan’s tennis development, Djokovic said: “He likes to play with me, and with his best friend.
 He doesn’t like to play with too many other people.”

 Asked who Stefan’s favorite is, not even the 32-year-old Djokovic was sure.